 Skip to main content

-Network Instrumentation
+Network instrumentation

 While Embrace's automatic instrumentation captures URLSession requests out of the box, manual network instrumentation allows you to track requests made by third-party libraries like gRPC that don't use URLSession.